cderv/r-bucket/README.md

 ### TinyTex - TexLive distribution (Experimental - this could change)

- 3 binaries are available but only one can be installed at the same time.
+3 binaries are available from [tinytex-releases](https://github.com/yihui/tinytex-releases) but only one can be installed at the same time.
 That is because a _shim_ for `tlmgr` command is added to _scoop_ and available to PATH, and that would be overriden.
 (And honestly, you only need one).

 * `TinyTex` contains several tex packages already installed that are the main one used by Rmarkdown.
 If you are an R user we recommand this one.
 * `TinyTex-min` is infra-only and contains only TexLive with no package installed.
 We recommand this one if you want Texlive for Windows.